AOT-Technologies/forms-flow-ai/README.md

          - http://localhost:3000
          - http://localhost:3001
          - https://localhost:8000
-           - NOTE: 'https' for localhost:8000, camunda should be started securely (config yml: /forms-flow-bpm/src/main/resources/application.yaml contains the keystore.ks configurations)
+           - NOTE: 'https' for localhost:8000
   - Once applied change the hostnames in the Keycloak server for forms-flow-web and forms-flow-bpm
   - Also change values for REACT_APP_API_SERVER_URL and REACT_APP_API_PROJECT_URL with the hostname in .env file